pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 - Fill in all the details for refund and submit.
 ![[Pasted image 20230411175441.png]]

-- Inform the customer about the refund.
+- Inform the customer about the refund in the support channel.

 ---
 ## Order Return
 ### Within 30 days - Amazon's Return Process
 Within 30 days of purchase, we should always ask customers to return their unit (no matter the reason) via Amazon's system.
-This will leave am return record on Amazon and would be easier for tracking.
+This will leave a return record on Amazon and would be easier for tracking.

 However if the customer is particularly irate about the situation and wants PG to offer a pre-paid return label, please highlight to Tagui for further discussion.